newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/hotel-registration.md

 urlSlug: hotel-registration
 name: Register Your Hotel, Motel, or Guesthouse
 webflowName: "Hospitality: Hotel/Motel Registration"
+summaryDescriptionMd: >
-summaryDescriptionMd: If you own a new hotel, motel, or guesthouse, you must register your property with the State.
-Your property must have at least 10 rooms for 25 people or more for permanent or temporary stays.
-If you are the new owner of an existing property, update the existing registration to transfer the ownership to you.
+  If you own a newly built hotel, motel, or guesthouse with ten rooms or more, you must register it with the State.
+If you are the new owner of an existing building, you must update the current registration.
 industryId:
   - lodging
 callToActionText: Register My Hotel, Motel, or Guesthouse